 PreviousView allNext

 Tesla’s popularity in New Zealand has surged.
-According to the Electric Vehicle Database, there were 12,354 Teslas registered in 2022—a number that has now climbed to 18,816, marking a 52% increase.
+Tesla's presence in New Zealand has grown significantly, with 20,000 Teslas now on the road as of late 2025—a milestone that reflects the brand's strong foothold in the country's expanding EV market despite recent market challenges.
 And with more Teslas on the road, the need for good insurance has too.
 As EVs become more common, sussing out Tesla insurance costs – and how they stack up against other electric cars like the BYD Atto and Nissan Leaf – is crucial.
 In this guide, we break down current Tesla insurance prices in New Zealand and explore the key factors driving these costs.

 Tesla cars in NZ